Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \subsubsection{Different Representation Forms}

-Multi-modal representations can be categorized into two classes: 1) joint representation and 2) coordinated representation~\cite{Baltrusaitis2019multimodalTaxonomy}.
-Figure~\ref{fig:repre} exemplifies the joint representation and coordinated representation of a design instance represented by a sketch and a text description.
-Joint representation fuses multiple unimodal representations into a single multi-modal representation through one or multiple shared layers, enabling different modalities to complement each other (Figure~\ref{fig:repre}-A).
-Different fusion methods will be reviewed and discussed in the following subsection.
-This representation is commonly used for multi-modal prediction~\cite{Srivastava2012multimodalMachines, DucTuan2021multimodalDetection, Song2022HEYAnd, Yuan2022LeveragingModel}.
-Coordinated representations are multiple coordinated unimodal representations learned from the associated modalities (Figure~\ref{fig:repre}-B).
-Typically, it projects different modalities to a common subspace and maximizes the similarity~\cite{Radford2021LearningSupervision}, correlation~\cite{Andrew2013DeepAnalysis, Yang2017DeepData, Feng2014Cross-modalAutoencoder}, mutual information~\cite{Bachman2019LearningViews}, or agreement~\cite{Zhang2020ContrastiveText} between the associated unimodal representations through the loss function.
-This approach facilitates capturing the correlations and the mutual information across modalities, which has been applied to cross-modal IR~\cite{Kiros2014UnifyingModels, Huang2013LearningData, Feng2014Cross-modalAutoencoder} and synthesis~\cite{Kiros2014UnifyingModels}.
-Coordinated representations can be learned at the instance level and finer levels, such as image or sentence fragments, to facilitate fine-grained reasoning~\cite{Karpathy2014DeepDescriptions, Karpathy2014DeepMapping, Wu2019UnifiedRepresentations, Plummer2015Flickr30kModels}.
-Joint representation applies to two or more modalities, while coordinated representations mostly apply between two modalities.
+Multi-modal representations can be classified into two categories: joint representation and coordinated representation~\cite{Baltrusaitis2019multimodalTaxonomy}.
+Joint representation involves fusing multiple unimodal representations into a single multi-modal representation, enabling modalities to complement each other (Figure~\ref{fig:repre}-A).
+This approach is commonly used for multi-modal prediction tasks~\cite{Srivastava2012multimodalMachines, DucTuan2021multimodalDetection, Song2022HEYAnd, Yuan2022LeveragingModel}, and various fusion methods will be discussed in the following subsection.
+When high-quality labels are available, joint representations can be learned through supervised learning with rich intra-modal and cross-modal interactions~\cite{Song2022HEYAnd, Nguyen2018Multi-taskRepresentation}.
+Otherwise, we can employ self-supervised approaches to learn joint representations via pre-training tasks (e.g., masked content prediction)~\cite{Li2020Unicoder-VL:Pre-Training, Su2019VL-BERT:Representations, Li2019VisualBERT:Language, Alberti2019FusionAnswering, Sun2019VideoBERT:Learning} or using generative models~\cite{Srivastava2012multimodalMachines, Ngiam2011multimodalLearning, Silberer2014LearningAutoencoders, Feng2014Cross-modalAutoencoder}.
+On the other hand, coordinated representations involve learning multiple coordinated unimodal representations learned from associated modalities (Figure~\ref{fig:repre}-B).
+This is achieved by projecting different modalities to a common subspace and maximizing similarity~\cite{Radford2021LearningSupervision}, correlation~\cite{Andrew2013DeepAnalysis, Yang2017DeepData, Feng2014Cross-modalAutoencoder}, mutual information~\cite{Bachman2019LearningViews}, or agreement~\cite{Zhang2020ContrastiveText} between the associated unimodal representations.
+This approach captures correlations and mutual information across modalities supporting tasks like cross-modal IR~\cite{Kiros2014UnifyingModels, Huang2013LearningData, Feng2014Cross-modalAutoencoder} and synthesis~\cite{Kiros2014UnifyingModels}.
+Coordinated representations can be learned at the instance level or finer levels (e.g., image or sentence fragments) to facilitate fine-grained reasoning~\cite{Karpathy2014DeepDescriptions, Karpathy2014DeepMapping, Wu2019UnifiedRepresentations, Plummer2015Flickr30kModels}.
+Coordinated representations are typically learned in a task-agnostic and self-supervised way, where different modalities can serve as the ``supervision'' of each other~\cite{Radford2021LearningSupervision, Andrew2013DeepAnalysis, Yang2017DeepData, Bachman2019LearningViews, Zhang2020ContrastiveText}.
+While joint representations apply to two or more modalities, coordinated representations mostly focus on the relationship between two modalities.